 The English Department maintains two computer labs in Old Main, G-16 (PC) and G-17 (Mac).
 The Mac lab has a number of courses meeting there regularly, so most CPN classes will need to meet in G-16, the PC lab.
 Tim Emerson, the English Department’s technology consultant, schedules composition courses in these labs on a first-come, first-served basis.
 Instructors may request more than two weeks, but only after all the required sessions are scheduled.
 Please request your required time no later than two weeks before the start of the semester.
 Requesting time much earlier is strongly recommended.

 If you are unable to reserve G-16 or G-17, you will have to use another lab on campus and you will have to schedule your classes yourself.
-To do so, first check the Academic Computing Service's online calendar.
-The calendar will give you an idea of what rooms may be available and the types of software that are installed.
 The fall schedule is generally added to the calendar around the end of July, beginning of August.
 Then fill out the “Academic Computing Services Lab Request Form” for each of your CPN sections needing another computer lab and submit the forms to Academic Computing Services well in advance of the first day of classes.

 PROCEDURE FOR SCHEDULING COMPUTER LAB IN OLD MAIN G-16 AND G-17: